1up-lab/OneupFlysystemBundle/doc/index.md

 Composer will now fetch and install this bundle in the vendor directory `vendor/oneup`

-**Note**: There are some additional dependencies you will need to install for some of the features:
+**Note**: There are some additional dependencies you will need to install for some features:

 * The AwsS3v3 adapter requires `"league/flysystem-aws-s3-v3"`
 * The FTP adapter requires `"league/flysystem-ftp"`
 * The SFTP adapter requires `"league/flysystem-sftp"`
 * The InMemory adapter requires `"league/flysystem-memory"`
 * The AsyncAwsS3 adapter requires `"async-aws/flysystem-s3"`
+* The Gitlab adapter requires `"royvoetman/flysystem-gitlab-storage"`

 ### Step 2: Enable the bundle
 Enable the bundle in the kernel: